charbel08/Mobile-Robotics/README.md

 #### Planning Algorithms

-- Contains code to run Dijkstra, A* and RRT
+- Contains code that runs Dijkstra, A* and RRT
 - Images included to show the differences between each algorithm
 - Implemented in Python